simula/hyperaktiv/README.md

 HYPERAKTIV is a public dataset containing health, activity, andheart rate data from adult patients diagnosed with attention deficit hyperactivity disorder, better known as ADHD.
 The dataset consists of data collected from 51 patients with ADHD and 52 clinicalcontrols.
 In addition to the activity and heart rate data, we also include a series of patient attributes such as their age, sex, and information about their mental state, as well as output data from a computerized neuropsychological test.

+This repository is structured as follows.
+The experiments directory contains the code used to perform the baseline experiments presented in the paper.
+The notebooks directory is supplementary and repeats the baseline experiments using Python notebooks.
+The scripts directory contains the code used to extract features from the activity data used in the baseline experiments.

 The dataset can be downlaoded at the following link: [https://osf.io/3agwr/](https://osf.io/3agwr/)

 <!-- ## Cite